moselle123/shangri-la-petition-platform/README.md

-# CW2_mwpc1
+# Shangri-La Petition Platform

-CW2 Mobile and Web Applications
+Coursework for a Mobile and Web Applications module which implements use of JWT Tokens for security and persistent user authentication.
+Utilises MongoDB, Express and Vue to create a dynamic web application.